pmeredit/mongo/src/mongo/db/modules/enterprise/src/sasl/README.OIDC.md

 ### authorizationClaim

-It is REQUIRED for all `IDP` configurations to specify a custom claim to pull authorization grants from.
+It is REQUIRED for all `IDP` configurations to specify a custom claim to pull authorization grants from if `useAuthorizationClaim` is true (default).
 This claim MUST be an array of string values which will be mapped into `RoleName`s as specified in [`AuthName`](#authname) above.
+If `useAuthorizationClaim` is false, then `authorizationClaim` may be omitted from the configuration as the server will search for a user document corresponding to the token's `principalClaim` to appropriately authorize the user.

 ## SASL exchange